SargeyWargey/Homoothya/Events/Skeleton_Cave_Massacre.md

 ## The Events Leading to the Massacre

 On December 22, 1872, Captain James Burns captured a young Yavapai boy named **Hoomothya** (who would later be known as Mike Burns).
-For six days, the boy was held captive and then forced to lead the soldiers and their scouts to the location of the cave where his people were hiding.
+The boy was captured on the mesa/plateau above the canyon rim while gathering firewood.
+For six days, the boy was held captive as the soldiers positioned themselves for the attack.

 ## The Attack

 ### Tactical Approach
-The troops began their final climb at **8:00 PM on December 27**, using stealth tactics learned from their scouts.
+The troops began their final approach at **8:00 PM on December 27**, using stealth tactics learned from their scouts.
 They wore moccasins stuffed with dry grass instead of heavy cavalry boots to move silently.
-They reached the summit **4¼ hours later** (around 12:15 AM), and Apache scouts reported seeing fires in the canyon below about **2:00 AM on December 28**.
+They reached the mesa above the canyon rim **4¼ hours later** (around 12:15 AM), and Apache scouts reported seeing fires in the cave far below about **2:00 AM on December 28**.
+The soldiers camped on the mesa throughout the night, positioned above the cave on the north rim.

 ### Dawn Assault
-At dawn on December 28, the soldiers and scouts surrounded the cave.
+At dawn on December 28, the soldiers and scouts descended from the mesa to positions around the cave.
+The north rim remained in shadow while the south rim across the canyon caught the first light, giving the soldiers cover in darkness as they positioned themselves.
 Inside, the Yavapai were celebrating a recent successful raid with dancing.
 When Captain Brown's men called for surrender, according to John Bourke's diary, "The only answer was a shriek of hatred and defiance" and threats from the Yavapai.

 Soldiers opened fire on the men, women, and children.
 Some of Brown's men aimed for the cave roof, causing bullets to ricochet off the stone ceiling into the people below.
-In a particularly brutal tactic, soldiers also rolled large boulders down from the cliffs above, crushing those seeking shelter at the cave entrance.
+In a particularly brutal tactic, soldiers positioned on the mesa above also rolled large boulders down from the rim, crushing those seeking shelter at the cave entrance.

 **John Bourke's Account**: Bourke documented a particularly haunting moment in his diary: "At one point in the battle, a 4-year old boy ran to the mouth of the cave 'and stood thumb in mouth, looking in speechless wonder and indignation at the belching barrels.'"